 - You recently had a ticket or other violation.
 Having a moving violation on your record could raise your rates.
 In this case, you should wait for your premium to settle, then see about switching.

 - The only quote you received was online.
-Often, online car insurance quotes don’t display a fully accurate rate.
+Often, online quotes don’t display a fully accurate rate.
 After getting an online price, you should wait until an agent or company representative finalizes it before switching.

 - You just switched providers.
 If you’ve just changed to another carrier, it may not be the best idea to jump ship just yet.
 Companies will see you as a flaky customer and might raise your rates because of it.

 - There are discounts you aren’t taking advantage of.
 Occasionally there are discounts you didn’t know you can qualify for with your current insurer.
 It’s always a good idea to talk to your agent before switching providers to ensure you can’t already get a better rate.